technical tour

 2nd stop – Sainte-Geneviève-de-Batiscan

-The second stop is located on rue des Brumes, in Sainte-Geneviève-de-Batiscan.
-Here, cuttings and rockfill were carried out as a preventive measure on the opposite bank of the Batiscan River.
-The geotechnical properties of the clay, the geometry of the slope and the presence of active erosion predisposed the site to a possible highly retrogressive landslide.
-A debris propagation study showed that the residents of Rue des Brumes, located on the alluvial plain opposite the embankment under study, could be threatened by a possible tsunami.
-This stop will provide an opportunity to discuss the work that has been carried out to protect residents, as well as the various analyses that were conducted.
+The second stop is located on Rue des Brumes, in Sainte-Geneviève-de-Batiscan.
+At this location, preventive excavation and rockfill work were carried out on the opposite bank of the Batiscan River.
+The geotechnical properties of the clay, the presence of active erosion at the foot of the slope, and the specific topographical conditions predisposed the site to a potential second-generation highly retrogressive landslide.
+A numerical simulation study of debris propagation showed that residents of Rue des Brumes, located on the alluvial plain opposite the slope under study, could be threatened, particularly by a potential tsunami.
+This stop will provide an opportunity to discuss the work that has been done to protect residents and the various analyses that have been carried out.

 In addition, large-scale preventive stabilization work is currently under study to protect the heart of the village.
-Riprap work on the Veillet river is expected to cover some 1.5 km long and is the subject of a multidisciplinary partnership to harmonize the work with the natural habitat.
+Rockfill work on the Veillet River, located near the site, is expected to cover approximately 1.5 km long and is the subject of a multidisciplinary partnership to harmonize the work with the natural habitat.

 3rd stop – Nicolet

-The third stop is in Nicolet, where a clay flow, followed by a spreading landslide phase (composite landslide) occurred on November 12, 1955.
+The third stop is in Nicolet, where a flowslide, followed by a spread landslide phase (composite landslide), occurred on November 12, 1955.
 This landslide had major repercussions, as it occurred in the downtown area.
 It swept away a school, part of the Episcopal building, a gas station and three houses, and claimed the lives of 3 people.
 The landslide occurred while rockfill work was underway to protect the riverbank from erosion.
-This stop will allow to present a case study of a composite landslide and discuss the historical aspects of this movement.
+Although the cathedral was spared by the landslide, it had to be demolished because its foundations had been weakened.
+However, some elements of the cathedral were salvaged, including the richly crafted vault, which was used in the construction of what is now the Centre des arts populaires.
+Dinner will be held inside this building and will provide an opportunity to discuss the historical aspects of this movement.

 September 28th to October 2nd 2025, QuEbec city